kevinduble/vagrant/README.md

    - CIS Hardening guide - https://github.com/MindPointGroup/RHEL7-CIS.git
    - Firewalld - https://galaxy.ansible.com/geerlingguy/firewall/
    - Apache - https://galaxy.ansible.com/geerlingguy/apache/

+First you will need to fetch the latest ansible roles that we use to configure and secure the VM.
+Run the following command in the directory where you cloned this repository:

+    vagrant up --provision

 You can clone this repository to a computer running Mac OS X Sierra and start the VirtualBox VM using Vagrant with the flag to provision the VM.
-Run the follwing command in the directory where you cloned this repository:
+Run the following command in the directory where you cloned this repository:

     vagrant up --provision